 Changes to Funding Model

 Music Count Us In has been generously funded by the Australian Federal Government, for the past 15 years, and therefore offered to all schools as a FREE school music program.
-However, due to federal and state government changes to the school funding model, these funds are now dispersed directly to schools via their Creative And Performing Arts (CAPA) budgets.
-For this reason, it is necessary that the program transition to a ‘user pays’ model in 2021 to continue.
+However, due to federal and state government changes to the school funding model, these funds are now dispersed directly to schools (via increased general funding), who can make their own decisions re what portion will be allocated to their Creative And Performing Arts (CAPA) budgets.
+For this reason, it is necessary that the MCUI program transition to a ‘user pays’ model in 2021 to continue.
 Our team have worked hard to minimise the cost and keep the program accessible to all.
 We hope that schools, teachers and principals who have enjoyed this wonderful program free for so many years, will be willing to allocate a small portion of their CAPA budget towards the MCUI 2021 school music program, or consider involving their school community in a fundraising event which would support the school’s participation.